Complex box bounds for real maps: Introduction and statement of the main results

-In \hyperref[sec:real bounds]{Section 3} we prove the necessary ``real bounds.''
-It is worth remarking that while some of the statements of theorems in this section are very close to those in \cite{KSS}, the proofs usually differ in significant ways.
-For instance as a consequence of there being odd critical points, when the scaling factors between levels of the enhanced nest are not bounded, these intervals are no longer $\delta$-free.
-Moreover, in the presence of odd critical points, there can be small return domains to an interval $J$ that are not deep inside $J$.
-Very roughly, we show if $I_{n}$ is a non-terminating level of the (generalized) enhanced nest, then $I_{n}$ is $\delta$-nice; $((1+2\delta)I_{n+1}\setminus I_{n+1})\cap\omega(c_{0})=\emptyset;$ that if there is a small return domain to $I_{n}$, then $I_{n+1}$ is small; and if the scaling factors between sufficiently many nearby levels of $I_{n}$ in the enhanced nest are bounded, then $I_{n}$ is $\delta$-free.
-The reason why this is desirable is that we will pullback certain disks in the complex plane.
-Knowing that the critical values of the map are not close to the boundary of this disk, allows us to control the shape of this pullback of the disk.
+In \hyperref[sec:real bounds]{Section~\ref{sec:real bounds}}, we prove the necessary ``real bounds.''
+Before going into further detail, we refer the reader to the beginning of Section~\ref{sec:real bounds} for the definitions of $\delta$-nice and $\delta$-free.
+It is worth remarking that while some of the results in this section are very close to those in \cite{KSS}, the proofs usually differ in significant ways.
+For instance, when all critical points of $f$ are even as in \cite{KSS}, all intervals $I_n$ are $\delta$-free.
+However, in our setting, this need not be the case.
+Very roughly, using the terminology from Subsection~\ref{subsec:complex bounds}, we show the existence of a universal constant $\delta>0$ such that: if $I_{n}$ is a non-terminating level of the generalized enhanced nest, then \begin{itemize} \item $I_{n}$ is $\delta$-nice, and \item $((1+2\delta)I_{n+1}\setminus I_{n+1})\cap\omega(c_{0})=\emptyset.$ \end{itemize}

-In \hyperref[sec:Poincare disks]{Section 4} we present some necessary facts about Poincar\'e disks and show how to pull them back by first return maps.
-These Poincar\'e disks are sets bounded by segments of circles as in Figure~\ref{fig:PD} where the real trace is a dynamically defined interval $I$.